 A collage of 4 pictures showing the process step for deep frying cauliflower in a pan.

-Frying temperature – I find that 334°F is the perfect temperature to fry cauliflower.
-I don’t fry it quite as hot as some other things like french fries because I want it to cook slowly enough to cook the cauliflower all the way through.
-However, don’t cook it lower than 325° F or it will absorb too much oil and get soggy instead of crispy.
+Frying temperature: I find 334°F to be the perfect temperature for frying cauliflower.
+I don’t fry it quite as hot as some other things, like French fries, because I want it to cook slowly enough to cook the cauliflower all the way through.
+However, don’t cook it below 325°F, or it will absorb too much oil and get soggy instead of crispy.

-If you don’t have a thermometer – you can test the temperature of your oil by cooking one piece first.
-You know that you have the right frying temperature if it bubbles vigorously when you first put it in and then the bubbling slows way down after about 2-3 minutes and you have a crunchy golden brown cauliflower nugget that is cooked through.
+If you don’t have a thermometer, you can test your oil’s temperature by cooking one piece first.
+You know you have the right frying temperature if it bubbles vigorously when you first put it in, then the bubbling slows way down after about 2-3 minutes, and you have a crunchy, golden-brown cauliflower nugget that is cooked through.

 Seasoning Variations

-The basic batter recipe is great when eating with a sauce drizzled over them or on the side for dipping.
-However, they’re also delicious (and crispier) eaten with the seasoning cooked into the batter for this simply add the following to the batter mixture.
+The basic batter recipe is great when served with a drizzle of sauce or as a dipping sauce.
+However, they’re also delicious (and crispier) when eaten with the seasoning cooked into the batter.
+Simply add the following to the batter mixture.

-• Popcorn Chicken Style – 1 tsp poultry seasoning plus 1/4 cup of cornmeal.
+• Popcorn Chicken Style: 1 tsp poultry seasoning plus 1/4 cup cornmeal.

 Serving suggestions

-You can eat them plain as soon as you are done frying or you can dip them in vegan honey mustard, barbeque sauce, vegan honey garlic sauce, cilantro lime sauce, or ketchup.
+You can eat them plain as soon as you are done frying, or dip them in vegan bang bang sauce, vegan honey mustard, barbecue sauce, vegan honey-garlic sauce, cilantro-lime sauce, or ketchup.

-You can also put it over rice and drizzle it with sweet chile sauce or Asian-style orange sauce to make orange cauliflower or sweet and sour sauce for sweet and sour cauliflower.
+You can also put it over rice and drizzle it with sweet chile sauce or Asian-style orange sauce to make orange cauliflower or sweet and sour sauce to make sweet and sour cauliflower.

 It’s also delicious when served with vegan buffalo sauce and vegan blue cheese dressing for authentic-tasting vegan buffalo cauliflower wings!